turingschool/curriculum/source/projects/rush_hour.md

 * Average Response time for this URL
 * HTTP Verb(s) associated used to it this URL
 * Three most popular referrers
-* Three most popular user agents
+* Three most popular user agents.
+We can think of a 'user agent' as the combination of OS and Browser.

 ### Iteration 3